Not Quite Human (film series): Not Quite Human 2 (1989)

 After Chip successfully graduates from high school, he expresses interest in experiencing the next step of human life through college.
 Though his father Dr. Jonas Carson is apprehensive, Becky helps to support Chip's next ambition.
 Before leaving for college, the android downloads some new software that is intended to make his facial expressions more natural.
 After some of the university's experiences, he begins to miss his family as he has started to have some momentary malfunctions caused from glitches within his programming.
 Calling to notify his family, Dr. Carson encourages Chip to pursue his interests and so he determines ask out a girl he has been romantically interested in.
 Upon doing so, he is pleased to find out that she too is android named Roberta.
 She explains that her creator does not allow her to have free will.
 While helping to change her program, Roberta gains independence and the pair become a couple.
-After discovering that she is no longer responding to vocal commands, the people that developed her set in motion plans to retrieve the her; while the Carsons also discover that the software Chip had downloaded, included malicious software that will over time completely destroy his internal systems.
+After discovering that she is no longer responding to vocal commands, the people that developed her set in motion plans to retrieve her; while the Carsons also discover that the software Chip had downloaded, included malicious software that will over time completely destroy his internal systems.
 As the family races to find him before it's too late, Chip and Roberta are on the run from her creators, all while the androids search for a charging station before Roberta's power completely depletes erasing her memory.